Cocoa Dusted Almond Recipe Backstory

 Both of my kids are candy fanatics.
 They can not get enough.
-I am predicting that my daughter will still go trick or treating when she is in college.
-Of course, I am not a fan of letting them eat too much candy.
+I predicted that my daughter would still go trick or treating when she was in college and of course I was right.
+Now that she has graduated college, the trick or treating is out but she still loves her candy.

 These roasted almonds are not as sweet as the ones you can purchase at street fairs and carnivals.
 They don’t have the thick candy coating which I admit everyone loves.
 But they do have a thin layer of honey and cinnamon topped off with a dusting of bittersweet cocoa.
 It is just the right amount of sweetness for me and the kids loved them as their after school snack.